-The way Privoxy applies "actions" (configuration.html#ACTIONS) and "filters" (configuration.html#FILTER) to any given URL can be complex, and not always so easy to understand what is happening.
+The way Privoxy applies "actions" and "filters" to any given URL can be complex, and not always so easy to understand what is happening.
 And sometimes we need to be able to see just what Privoxy is doing.
 Especially, if something Privoxy is doing is causing us a problem inadvertently.
 It can be a little daunting to look at the actions and filters files themselves, since they tend to be filled with "regular expressions" whose consequences are not always so obvious.

 One quick test to see if Privoxy is causing a problem or not, is to disable it temporarily.
 This should be the first troubleshooting step.
-See the Bookmarklets section on a quick and easy way to do this (be sure to flush caches afterward!).
+See the Bookmarklets section on a quick and easy way to do this (be sure to flush caches afterwards!).